Fandom (website): Controversies

-Fandom communities have complained of inappropriate advertisements, or advertising in the body text area.
-There is no easy way for individual communities to switch to conventional paid hosting, as Fandom usually owns the relevant domain names.
-When a community leaves Fandom for new hosting, the company typically continues to operate the abandoned wiki using its original name and content for advertising revenue, adversely affecting the new wiki's search rankings.

 Relationship with Wikipedia

-In the 2000s, Fandom (as Wikia) was accused of unduly profiting from a perceived association with Wikipedia.
+In the 2000s, Fandom, then called Wikia, was accused of unduly profiting from a perceived association with Wikipedia.
 Although Fandom has been referred to in the media as "the commercial counterpart to the non-profit Wikipedia", Wikimedia and Fandom staff call this description inaccurate.

-In 2006, the Wikimedia Foundation shared hosting and bandwidth costs with Fandom, and received some donated office space from Fandom during the fiscal year ending June 30, 2006.
-At the end of the fiscal year 2007, Fandom owed the foundation $6,000.
-In June 2007, two members of the foundation's board of directors also served as employees, officers, or directors of Fandom.
-In January 2009, Fandom subleased two conference rooms to the Wikimedia Foundation for the Wikipedia Usability Initiative.
+In 2006, the Wikimedia Foundation shared hosting and bandwidth costs with Wikia, and received some donated office space from Wikia during the fiscal year ending June 30, 2006.
+At the end of the fiscal year 2007, Wikia owed the foundation $6,000.
+In June 2007, two members of the foundation's board of directors also served as employees, officers, or directors of Wikia.
+In January 2009, Wikia subleased two conference rooms to the Wikimedia Foundation for the Wikipedia Usability Initiative.
 According to a 2009 email by Erik Möller, deputy director of the Wikimedia Foundation:

 We obtained about a dozen bids...
 We used averaging as a way to arrive at a fair market rate to neither advantage nor disadvantage Wikia when suggesting a rate.
 The averaging also resulted in a rate that was roughly equivalent to the most comparable space in the running.